luigifilippochiara/Goal-SAR/README.md

 ### Example of training

-The following command is to train our `SAR` model on the `eth5` dataset and to test it on the `hotel` scene.
+The following command is used to train the `SAR` model on the `eth5` dataset and to test it on the `hotel` scene.
 The model will train for 300 epochs with a batch size of 128 pedestrians.
 In the end, the model yielding the best ADE will be tested on the test set.

 ```
 $ python main.py \